Dropcam Telemetry Viewer v2.16

 Sharing Your Survey

-Your exported data helps the people and organisations working to protect our marine environments:
+Your reported data helps the people and organisations working to protect our marine environments:

 Direct submission to Auckland Council, Northland Regional Council, and MPI is coming soon.
-For now, the exported ZIP can be emailed or shared manually with the relevant contacts in your area.
+For now, the report ZIP can be emailed, or you can use a share link to hand the survey straight to the relevant contacts in your area.

 What's Ahead